Clastify logo

 • soil texture, drainage and aeration.

 For example, a plant adapted to acidic bog soil may fail on alkaline chalk soil because nutrient availability and root physiology differ.
-A shade-adapted woodland herb may be absent from open grassland because high light intensity and dry air push water loss beyond its tolerance.
+A shade-adapted woodland herb may be absent from open grassland, where high light intensity and dry air increase water loss beyond its tolerance.

 Abiotic variables for animals

-Abiotic variables also shape animal distributions, including temperature, water availability, salinity, dissolved oxygen concentration, water depth, current speed and substrate type.
+Animal distributions are also shaped by abiotic variables, including temperature, water availability, salinity, dissolved oxygen concentration, water depth, current speed and substrate type.
 An aquatic invertebrate that needs well-oxygenated flowing water will not be distributed through stagnant ponds.
-A desert mammal may only occur in areas where it can avoid daytime heat and conserve water.
+A desert mammal may be restricted to places where it can avoid daytime heat and conserve water.

-Sometimes a single abiotic requirement limits only one life stage.
+Sometimes the limiting abiotic requirement applies to only one life stage.
 A fish may feed widely as an adult but need shallow, oxygen-rich water with a particular gravel size for eggs.
 That one reproductive requirement can restrict the whole species distribution.

 Adaptations give a species its range of tolerance.
 Distribution, then, is the ecological result of form and function: what the organism is built to tolerate determines where it can live.